-Construction of the Gateway at King and Beauregard is ongoing.
-This Project will consist of 74 affordable apartments with a unit mix of 7 studios, 5 one-bedroom units, 50 two-bedroom units, and 12 three-bedroom units, and will serve households with incomes ranging from 40% to 60% of the AMI.
+Construction of the Gateway at King and Beauregard is expected to be completed in FY 2020.
+This Project is scheduled to deliver 74 affordable units by November 2019.
+The 74 units will consist of 7 studios, 5 one-bedroom units, 50 two-bedroom units, and 12 three-bedroom units, and will serve households with incomes ranging from 40% to 60% of the AMI.

-Demolition at The Bloom (formerly Carpenter's Shelter) is expected to begin during FY 2019.
-In 2016, City Council approved the application to construct a modern shelter facility with 98 affordable rental housing units.
+The Bloom Project (formerly Carpenter's Shelter) is ongoing with full scale excavation anticipated during March 2019.
+The Project is scheduled to deliver a modern shelter facility with 97 affordable rental housing units in June 2020.
 Ten of the units will serve as permanent supportive housing with deeply affordable rents and case management services to help qualified shelter residents transition into permanent housing.